AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 Links a guest order to a guest (because we don't have an account for guest).

-- Is Secure?
-No
-- HTTP Only: Yes
-- Expiration Policy: Session
-- Module: `Magento_Sales`

 #### `login_redirect`

 Saves redirect URL to route user in case of successful login and user registration.
 This cookie saves the page a user was on prior to login (to determine the location they will go back to after they login).

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Session
-- Module: `Magento_Customer`

 #### `mage-banners-cache-storage`